Usk: Charters

-The town was incorporated by charters granted by Edmund Mortimer, Edward II, Edward IV, and succeeding monarchs.
+The town was owned by the Earls of Gloucester and Hereford until 1314, when it was claimed by the Earl of Ulster through marriage.
+It descended in the female line to Lionel Duke of Clarence, the son of Edward III and through him to Mortimer Earl of March, Marshal of England.
+His nephew, Richard Duke of York then inherited and it became a favourite residence of his.
+At the death of Richard III in 1485 it was given by Henry VII to his son Arthur, Prince of Wales.
+In 1544 it became part of the dowry of Queen Katherine Parr and on the death of Catherine it was granted by Edward VI to the Earl of Pembroke.
 Its location meant that it was inevitably frequently caught up in the border disputes between the English and the Welsh in this section of the Welsh Marches.

 The Welsh Revolt

 Usk was the birthplace of Adam of Usk.
 His chronicle records the 'Welsh Revolt' in 1403, when Owain Glyndŵr burned Usk to the ground while gaining control of much of South Wales from the English under King Henry IV and his son, later to become King Henry V. The important Battle of Pwll Melyn in 1405 occurred immediately north of Usk Castle, when English forces routed their Welsh opponents, causing much loss of life, including that of Owain's brother Tudur.
 After their defeat, three hundred Welsh prisoners were executed in front of the castle.
 In 2005 the 600th anniversary of the battle of Pwll Melyn was commemorated by a son-et-lumiere show at the castle.

 The town appears as "Uck" and "Branbuga" on the Cambriae Typus map of 1573.